• Skip to primary navigation

 One thing to note is that Liz's blog was already several years old (4?) before she started seriously trying to monetise, which makes it a whole different playing field from a new food blog.

 The older a blog is, the more "domain authority" it has, and the easier it is to rank on Google.
+(Yes DA is a made-up metric.)
 I won't go into too much detail here, but if you want to learn more about ranking for keywords on search engines, do try the Cooking with Keywords course, which I took in December 2021 and have since seen really pay off for my blog (full CwK review here.)

 Anyway, back to what she did:

-• Her fave is the Food Blogger Pro and mine is The Blogging Millionaire
+- Her fave is the Food Blogger Pro and mine is The Blogging Millionaire (Being narcisstic and linking to my own podcast episode here :P)

-• If you're a recipe blogger in Singapore, do leave a comment below- I have a WhatsApp group for Singapore-based food bloggers, and it's always nice to expand the community!
+- If you're a recipe blogger in Singapore or UK, do leave a comment below- I have WhatsApp group sfor UK and Singapore-based food bloggers, and it's always nice to expand the community!

 Tiffy Cooks